csraea/Othello-Reversi/Game_Description.md

 When the singleplayer mode is on, it is possible to turn on/off the tips (usable cells) and *"hilarious  Jack's comments"* and change the colors of players in the web project.

 The comments and rating, unfortunately, are not implemented in the web project due to the lack of time.
 Hovewer, they are already implemented in the console application.

-There is a plenty of things to implment further into this game:
+There is a plenty of things to implement into this game in the future:
 *  *Mixed* behaviour mode (chooses the algorithm of thinking every time randomly)
 *  *Statistics* - it would be great to add the statistics service into the game to trace all data about every game, such as average turn time, average numer of turns er game and so on.
 *  *Graphics* - no doubts, that the graphical interface could be better